Mercyhurst Lakers men's ice hockey

-The Mercyhurst Lakers men's ice hockey team is a National Collegiate Athletic Association hockey team that represents Mercyhurst University in Erie, Pennsylvania under Head Coach Rick Gotkin.
-The team is currently a Division I hockey team playing out of the Mercyhurst Ice Center located on the school campus.
-The Mercyhurst Lakers started out as a club sport at the school, moving up to Division III, followed by Division II, and now plays in Division I in Atlantic Hockey America, formed shortly after the 2023–24 season by the merger of the Lakers' former home, the Atlantic Hockey Association, with College Hockey America.
-After joining their step up into Division I in the Metro Atlantic Athletic Conference in 1998, the Lakers have won their conference tournament making NCAA tournament appearances in 2001, 2003, and 2005.
+The Mercyhurst Lakers men's ice hockey team was a National Collegiate Athletic Association (NCAA) hockey team that represented Mercyhurst University in Erie, Pennsylvania.
+The team was a Division I hockey team playing out of the Mercyhurst Ice Center located on the school campus.
+The Mercyhurst Lakers started out as a club sport at the school, moving up to Division III, followed by Division II.
+They joined the Metro Atlantic Athletic Conference in 1999, stepping up into Division I and won their conference tournament three times, making NCAA tournament appearances in 2001, 2003, and 2005.
+They competed in Atlantic Hockey America, formed shortly after the 2023–24 season by the merger of the Lakers' former home, the Atlantic Hockey Association, with College Hockey America.

 History

 Club Sport

 Chris Cuzzola, who was a student at Mercyhurst playing club hockey at Gannon University, happened to talk to former president of Mercyhurst University, William Garvey, about hockey.
 As a result of this, hockey would be instated as a club sport competing in the Erie Senior Hockey League for the 1986–1987 season.
 The coach for the first club season was Bob Cisek who was a Mercyhurst professor at the time.
 At the club level in the Erie Senior Hockey League, the Lakers went 15-0-3, finishing first in the league.